VisionSystemsInc/pix2face/docker/README.md

 docker-compose run pix2face-gpu
 ```

+The example scripts accept a `--gpu` flag to do this for you.

-Rendering (i.e. anything that uses face3d.mesh_renderer) can in principle work without the GPU, but currently causes a segfault.
+Rendering (i.e. anything that uses face3d.mesh_renderer) can in principle work without the GPU, but currently fails to create a valid OpenGL context.
 Use the gpu version for now if you need to render images.

 #### Pose Estimation
 ```bash